-We are a biopharmaceutical company developing therapeutic products based on our NEUGENE antisense technology for the treatment of life-threatening diseases, with initial applications in cardiovascular disease, cancer, and drug metabolism, and our Avicine cancer vaccine with applications in cancer.
+We are a biopharmaceutical company developing therapeutic products based on our NEUGENE antisense technology for the treatment of life-threatening diseases, with initial applications in cardiovascular disease, cancer, and drug metabolism, and our Avicine cancer vaccine with applications in cardiovascular disease, cancer, and drug metabolism and our Avicine cancer vaccine with applications in cancer.
 Currently approved drugs or other therapies often prove to be ineffective in treating these diseases or produce undesirable side effects.
 Our core technologies are specifically aimed at overcoming these challenges.
 We currently have products at various stages of clinical development as summarized below.
 We will not have marketable products until our drug candidates complete all required clinical trials and receive FDA approval.
 The following table summarizes our clinical development program.